 “Go to meetings.”
-It’s probably the first and most-often repeated advice given to people entering recovery for alcohol addiction, meetings (Alcoholics Anonymous, Narcotics Anonymous, or any of the other 12-step self-help meetings appropriate for your situation).
-But is there a difference between online Alcoholics Anonymous meetings and face-to-face meetings?
+It’s probably the first and most-often repeated advice given to people entering recovery for alcohol addiction, meetings: Alcoholics Anonymous, Narcotics Anonymous, or any other 12-step self-help meeting appropriate for your situation.
+But is there a difference between online Alcoholics Anonymous (AA) meetings and face-to-face meetings?
 What are the pros and cons of each type of meeting?

 Sure, going to a meeting is a great idea, but what if you find yourself stuck someplace where there are no meetings tonight?
-While there are meetings in nearly every geographic location you can imagine, sometimes you really can find yourself without one when you need one.
+While there are meetings in nearly every geographic location you can imagine, sometimes you can find yourself without one when you need one.
+You may be wondering, can you do AA online?
 What are online Alcoholics Anonymous meetings like?
 How do they work?